shahab00x/bshorts/README.md

 ### **Basic Initialization**

-The Bastyon SDK and Service Worker are initialized at the very beginning of your application lifecycle.
+The Bastyon SDK and Service Worker can be initialized at the very beginning of your application lifecycle.

 #### Example in `src/main.ts`: